WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Of course, there were those times when I've felt the uncertainty of leaving my whole mouth open for a man to operate on.
 What if he's not qualified to do this, nor does he really care for his profession?
 Or worse, what if he's insane beneath that smile?

 Dr. Alan Feinstone is a rich and successful dentist living in Beverly Hills.
-He has a beautiful wife, a wonderful mansion, a penchant for opera music, and a perfectionist.
+He has a beautiful wife, a wonderful mansion and a penchant for opera music.

 Brian Yuzna (Producer and director of cult classics such as "Castle Freak (1995)" and the Reanimator series) taps within a childhood fear and mixed it with a surprisingly good story, about a medical man's descent into madness and a narrative of the day it went all to hell.
-What was supposed to be a simple, "Time-bomb" horror flick, The Dentist brought forth some great tension and shocks in favor of cheese and dumbfounded plot.
-It slowly builds up to our expectations of a spree killing and when it happens, it didn't gave up on the gory goodness.
+What's practically a simple "time-bomb" horror flick, The Dentist brings forth some great tension and shocks in favor of cheese and dumbfounded plot.
+It slowly builds up to our expectations of a spree killing and when it happens, it didn't give up on the gory goodness.

 We get to see it all through Feinstone's perspective, which makes The Dentist more of a special take on the slasher genre, with our killer is our main subject rather than the victims.
-The fact that there's barely any background on how or why Feinstone became this unhinged made the character more unnerving and intense.
-Corbin Bernsen making a fine performance as our deadly dentist, showing a rather calm, calculated and hygenic killer that murders with style and procession, making his character likable and somewhat unique.
+The fact that the only thing explaining how or why Feinstone is this unhinged is a personality flaw and a quick temper makes the character more unnerving and intense.
+Corbin Bernsen making a fine performance as our deadly dentist, showing a rather calm, calculated and hygienic killer that murders with style and procession, making his character somewhat unique and genuinely uneasy underneath his sly charm.

 The only drawbacks this film suffers from were some dragging scenes and a few failed black humor.
 Pace is even, but there just some part that I felt a little unnecessary.
 Thankfully, the flow of the story managed to cover it up and linked it nicely to the murder spree later on.